mkieffer1107/SmolType/README.md

 # SmolType
-An autofill Chrome extension using SmolLM
+A Chrome autofill extension using SmolLM 🤗